 Treatment of Urinary Tract Infection

-Treatment depends on the infection’s cause.
+UTI treatment depends on the infection’s cause.
 Your Medcare team will determine which organism is causing infection from the test results used to confirm the diagnosis.
 In most cases, the cause is bacterial.
 UTIs caused by bacteria can be treated with antibiotics.
-Our female urologist will provide a special treatment for prevention of recurrent UTI after antibiotic treatment.
+Our female urologist will provide a special UTI treatment for prevention of recurrent UTI after antibiotic treatment.
 However, in some cases, viruses or fungi are the cause.
 Viral UTIs can be treated with antivirals.
 Antifungal medications will be prescribed to treat fungal UTIs.

 Antibiotics for a UTI: The antibiotic used to treat bacterial UTIs usually on what part of the urinary tract is affected.
 Lower tract UTIs are frequently cured by the use of oral antibiotics.
 But Upper tract UTIs need intravenous antibiotics which means injection into the veins.
 Results of any urine culture test can help ascertain which antibiotic treatment will best fight the type of bacteria that caused the infection.